A-souza96/A-souza96/README.md

 ### Hi there 👋

-My name is Adriel,im from Brasil.
+My name is Adriel

-I'm currently graduating in Electrical Engineering - Habilitation in Robotics and Industrial Automation at UFJF and working as product developer intern at neubras
+I'm working as product developer | software developer at neubras, mainly developing embedded software, firmwares using C/C++.

-Since I was a child I have been passionate about innovations and exact sciences, this made me choose a career in which I could study and delve into different types of technologies.
-My professional objective is to share experiences and knowledge in order to contribute to results through my skills and constantly learn from my daily work.
+I like systems development, web development

+Code in: Python, C/C++, Javascript, Rust (Learning)

+Frameworks:
+  Frontend: React, Bootstrap, Tailwind css
+  Backend: Flask, Django, Express

+Databases: Postgres, Mongodb

+Currently studying: Rust, Blockchain and Elixir (learning functional programming).

+Fun fact: I've been vocalist in two bands

-- 🔭 Here you gonna find some personal projects
+- 🔭 Here you gonna find some personal projects and repositories that i use to test some stuff
-- Javascript | Python | Rust
-- Studying Rust